bglezseoane/gitcher/CONTRIBUTING.md

 - Consider starting the commit message with an applicable tag attending its normal form:
 	- `docs:`: documentation.
 	- `feat:`: new features.
-	- `fixes`: fixes of present features.
+	- `fix`: fixes of present features.
 	- `style`: code cleanliness.
 - Limit the first line to 50 characters or less.
 Start with capital letter and do not close with a dot.
 - Add a white line after the subject line.